[ad_1]

 do a total of $1.5 trillion in repurchase agreements (repos

-) lasting up to three months to make short-term money available
+and reverse repos) lasting up to three months to make short-term money available

 to banks to meet reserve requirements and keep the fed funds rate on target.